Santhosh-037as/iete/README.md

 pip install flask
 python app.py

-Find the api key variable and use your own accounts
+Find the api key variable and use your own accounts fir Gemini

 Go to http://127.0.0.1:5000/ and start typing to see the effects in action!